leaningtech/labs/src/content/docs/cheerpj3/04-guides/File-System-support.md

 title: File System support
 ---

-CheerpJ provides full filesystem support for converted Java applications.
+CheerpJ provides full filesystem support for Java applications running with CheerpJ.

 Read only and read/write filesystems are exposed in Java and can be used to read, write and manipulate files as normally when running on a JVM.